moyano83/Designing-Data-Intensive-Applications/README.md

 the system of record database does not wait for the change to be applied to consumers before committing it.

 ##### Initial snapshot
-If you don’t have the entire log history, you need to start with a consistent snapshot, which must correspond to a known position or offset in the change log, so that you know at which point to start applying changes after the snapshot has been processed.
+If you don't have the entire log history, you need to start with a consistent snapshot, which must correspond to a known position or offset in the change log, so that you know at which point to start applying changes after the snapshot has been processed.